AntonisCSt/MLops_aws_Cat_dog/Fargate_prediction.md

 Next, create two route tables (for public and private subnets).

-Public route table:
+#### Public route table:
 1) myvpc-public-rt1 (attach your vpc you created)

 Edit the public route table to have a destination 0.0.0.0/0 and target Internet Gateway.

 Attach the public route table to the two public subnets.

-Private route table:
+#### Private route table:
 2) myvpc-private-rt1 (attach your vpc you created)

 Attach the private route table to the two private subnets.

-### 2.2) Configure ECS ,Fargate and Load Balancer
+## 2.2) Configure ECS ,Fargate and Load Balancer

-##### ECS
+## ECS

 Go to your ECS clusters and create a Cluster.
 Choose AWS Fargate and give it a name.
 It will ask you to create a VPC.
 You can choose the default.

 Create a task definition (like a container).
 Choose Fargate type.
-Add a name of your choice.
-Create a new IAM role.
+Add a name of your choice. (depending on you application you might want to assign specific role.
+If not leave it empty).
+In Task excecution IAM role, create a new IAM role.
 Choose minimum task sizes.
 Add a container.
 There choose your image URI from Step 1) (you have to go to ECR and choose it).
 In the container port mapping specify the container port.
 For this service the port is 9696.
 Leave everything the same.
 (You can define enviroment virables if you want).
 Click Create.

 You can check now that you have a cluster: